 It is really a pity that the developer does not support that app and give no answer to people (like me) that bought it and ask for some help for this bug!
 Neither the support site nor the developer email shown in the page related to that app in the Store, are valid anymore!!
 I tried to post a message even in the Facebook site of EngAsh Digital providing information and screenshots of the problem … no way to get an answer!! 😦

-I can understand that may be that app in the Microsoft Store could be bought only by few users … but that does not justify the misbehavior of that developer!! 😦
+I can understand that maybe that app in the Microsoft Store could be bought only by few users … but that does not justify the misbehaviour of that developer!! 😦

-As usually happens, the more updated data were on my smartphone and I did the backup on the cloud only few months ago: however I did not update on my PC where I rarely use that app!
-So, the most updated dato are on the Lumia 950XL, then on OneDrive the data saved few months ago, finally on the PC very old version of one year ago!
+As usually happens, the more updated data were on my smartphone and I did the backup on the cloud only a few months ago: however, I did not update on my PC where I rarely use that app!
+So, the most updated data are on the Lumia 950XL, then on OneDrive, the data saved a few months ago, finally on the PC very old version of one year ago!
 The data are locally saved by the app in his storage and not externally the file system …

 So how to proceed?
 How to recover the most recent data and manually insert them in another more serious app?
 How to access to the memory of the app to recover the locally stored data or, at least, substitute them in the PC with the more recent file available in OneDrive?

 I think that similar situations can happen also in other cases, for an other app, … so the following procedure could be useful to someone else.